-Evaluation of current and future needs led Wesleyan to substantially improve campus bandwidth and to provide campus-wide, secure wireless access.
-A realistic assessment of resources led the University to defer upgrading service to single and multi-family homes in the campus vicinity, though advances in wireless technology may provide a solution to this vexing problem.
-In collaboration with the Library, ITS will be participating in the 2012 MISO Survey, which will furnish quantitative assessment data on student, faculty, and staff- interest in resources, satisfaction with services, and suggestions for services not currently offered.
-Because feedback from users has historically been anecdotal in nature, provided through ITS staff and committees that meet too infrequently, the MISO Survey should enhance institutional effectiveness.
+Lastly, in collaboration with the Library, ITS will be participating in the 2012 MISO Survey, which will provide us with quantitative assessment data on student, faculty, and staff level-of-use, interest and satisfaction with our services and resources, as well as suggestions for services we do not currently offer.
+Feedback from our users has historically been anecdotal in nature, provided through ITS staff and committees that meet too infrequently.
+We look forward to the ability to make evidence-based strategic planning decisions for improving the user experience on our campus.

-includes Analyst Programmers, a Human Resources Technical Specialist, Database Administrators, and a Director.
+i includes Analyst Programmers, a Human Resources Technical Specialist, Database Administrators, and a Director.